HiPhish/Newton-method/Docs/documentation.rst

 To operate on a tree start evaluating the root node, and recursively evaluate all children.

 Syntax nodes in code
 ====================

-A syntax node is a struct holding the node's operator, numeric value and pointers to child nodes.
+A syntax node is a structure holding the node's operator, numeric value and pointers to child nodes.
 Not all of these are used by all nodes: only number nodes need a numeric value and not all nodes have the maximum number of children.
 This makes all nodes bloated, but it does not matter because we will